Edward Garnett

 Edward William Garnett (5 January 1868 – 19 February 1937) was an English writer, critic and literary editor, who was instrumental in the publication of D. H. Lawrence's Sons and Lovers.

 Early life and family

 Edward Garnett was born in London.
 His father, Richard Garnett (1835–1906), was a writer and librarian at the British Museum.
 On 31 August 1889 Edward married Constance Black, known for her translations of Russian literature; the writer David Garnett (1892–1981) was their son.

 Career

 Garnett had only a few years' formal education at the City of London School, leaving at the age of 16, but he educated himself further by reading widely.
 He gained a high reputation at the time for a mixture of good sense and sensitivity in relation to contemporary literature.
 His influence through his encouragement of leading authors exceeded by far that of his own writing.
-His literary contacts and correspondents spread far and wide, from Petr Kropotkin to Edward Thomas.
+His literary contacts and correspondents spread far and wide, from Peter Kropotkin to Edward Thomas.